Allen Swift Concurrency for Swift 6 (Part-2)

 is not because they lack advanced knowledge,

-(and not just roughly knowing how to code)
+(nor is it about just roughly knowing how to code)

-but knowing clearly with solid foundational concepts
+but because I believe that knowing clearly and having solid fundamental concepts

-because I believe that's how you can grow into a good developer in the long run..
+is what allows one to grow into a good developer in the long run..

-Following that belief and conviction
+In accordance with that belief and conviction,

 and prepared this course.